Why do we need systems change?

 Finally, we develop systems change as a practice, or set of practices to sustain paradigm-shifting work in the context of a prevailing mechanistic worldview.
 By a practice, we mean something you can do in small ways and improve over time, a bit like yoga or piano practice.
 We’ve curated a set of ten practices we work with daily.

-If you’re looking to get started, our Delta: introduction to systems change course might be just for you!
+If you’re looking to get started, our 5-week Delta: introduction to systems change course or our 7-month foundational deep dive Basecamp course might be right for you!